rorystouder/OptionBotPro/docs/setup/07-views-setup.md

 # Views Setup (Optional)

-This guide helps you create basic web views for the TastyTrades UI application.
+This guide helps you create basic web views for the OptionBotPro application.
 This is optional if you're only using the API.

 ## Step 1: Create Application Layout